[−][src]Trait gio::FileEnumeratorExt

 error will be reported.
 If a request is cancelled the callback will be called

-with IOErrorEnum::Cancelled
+with IOErrorEnum::Cancelled.

 During an async request no other sync and async calls are allowed, and will

-result in IOErrorEnum::Pending
+result in IOErrorEnum::Pending errors.

 Any outstanding i/o request with higher priority (lower numerical value) will